hanac7500/hanac7500/README.md

 - :seedling: Exploring Data Science & AI/ML.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: What I'm looking for

 ### :hammer_and_wrench: Languages and Tools :